PrashantaDA/Pokedex/README.md

 ## Features
 View Pokemon: Browse through a list of Pokemon with their images and basic information.
-Search: Search for specific Pokemon by name or ID.
+Search: Search for specific Pokemon by name.
 Details: View detailed information about each Pokemon, including stats and abilities.

 ## Technologies Used